Resource theory of heat and work with non-commuting charges: Proof of the AET Theorem

-\begin{proof-of}[{of Theorem \ref{Asymptotic equivalence theorem}}] We first prove the \emph{if} part.
-If there is an almost-commuting unitary $U$ and an ancillary system with the desired properties stated in the theorem, then we obtain
+We first prove the \emph{if} part.
+If there is an almost-commuting unitary $U$ and an ancillary system with the desired properties stated in the theorem, then we obtain \zk{

-where the first line follows from additivity of the von Neumann entropy and triangle inequality.
-The second line is due to the fact that von Neumann entropy of a state is upper bounded by the logarithm of the dimension.
-The penultimate line follows from continuity of von Neumann entropy \cite{Fannes1973,Audenaert2007} where $h(x) = -x \log x - (1 - x) \log(1 - x)$ is the binary entropy function.
-Moreover, we obtain
+where the first line follows from the additivity of the von Neumann on tensor product states and adding and subtracting $S(\omega)$ and $S(\omega')$.} The second line is due to the triangle inequality.
+The third line is due to the fact that von Neumann entropy of a state is upper bounded by the logarithm of the dimension \zk{ (assuming that the dimension of the ancillary system is bounded by $2^{o(n)}$).
+The fourth line follows because unitaries do not change the entropy.
+The last line follows because the trace distance between the two states $U(\rho^n\otimes \omega' )U^{\dagger}$ and $\sigma^n\otimes \omega$ converges to zero, therefore we can apply the continuity of von Neumann entropy \cite{Fannes1973,Audenaert2007} where $h(x) = -x \log x - (1 - x) \log(1 - x)$ is the binary entropy function.} Moreover, we obtain

 the second line follows because $A_j'=0$ for all $j$.
 The third and fifth lines are due to triangle inequality and H\"{o}lder's inequality, respectively.